fullstorydev/fullstory-node-sdk/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---

-> If you are a FullStory customer with any question regarding the FullStory APIs, please direct your questions to our support team.
+> If you are a FullStory customer with any questions regarding the FullStory APIs, please direct your questions to our support team.

 **Your Questions**
 A clear and concise description of your question and what you are trying to achieve.